criscandia/Security-Utils/README.md

 ## Synopsis

-This are a pack of security tools for unix based systems
+This are a pack of security rules for iptables for unix based systems

 ## Motivation